chrisgoffinet/telegraf/plugins/inputs/logparser/README.md

-If you need help building patterns to match your logs, you will find the http://grokdebug.herokuapp.com application quite useful!
+If you need help building patterns to match your logs, you will find the https://grokdebug.herokuapp.com application quite useful!

 By default all named captures are converted into string fields.
 Modifiers can be used to convert captures to other types or tags.
 Timestamp modifiers can be used to convert captures to the timestamp of the parsed metric.
+If no timestamp is parsed the metric will created using the current time.

 - Available modifiers: